TONSURE of ST. PETER

 DRAWING by DANIEL MITSUI

-It was commissioned to commemorate the tonsuring of a class of seminarians of the Priestly Fraternity of St. Peter this past October.
-A signed, framed giclée print of the drawing was gifted from the class to Bishop Fabian Bruskewitz, who celebrated the ceremony.
+It was commissioned to commemorate the tonsuring of a class of seminarians of the Priestly Fraternity of St. Peter The arms of the Fraternity appear in the border, as do those of Bishop Fabian Bruskewitz, who celebrated the ceremony.

 An open-edition giclée print of this drawing is available for $77.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.

 See this page for additional ordering instructions and general information.
 If you want to pay via a check or money order, please e-mail me at danielmitsuiartist at gmail dot com.